brian978/easy-sketch.js/README.md

     sketcher.getOption("some option", "value to return if option is not found");

-### Painting without user input
+### Drawing without user input

-The object also comes with it's own event manager that allows you to trigger the 3 main events (paint start, paint, paint stop) without the user's input.
+The object also comes with it's own event manager that allows you to trigger the 3 main events (draw start, draw, draw stop) without the user's input.
 To trigger the events you can do something like this:

-    sketcher.getEventManager().trigger(EasySketch.Sketch.START_PAINTING_EVENT, [{x: 10, y: 10}]);
+    sketcher.getEventManager().trigger(EasySketch.Sketch.START_DRAWING_EVENT, [{x: 10, y: 10}]);
-    sketcher.getEventManager().trigger(EasySketch.Sketch.PAINT_EVENT, [{x: 10, y: 10}]);
+    sketcher.getEventManager().trigger(EasySketch.Sketch.DRAW_EVENT, [{x: 10, y: 10}]);
-    sketcher.getEventManager().trigger(EasySketch.Sketch.STOP_PAINTING_EVENT);
+    sketcher.getEventManager().trigger(EasySketch.Sketch.STOP_DRAWING_EVENT);

 As you can see the first 2 triggered events have a second parameter which is an array with a single element.
-The element is used to tell the sketcher where to start the painting and where to paint the next point.
+The element is used to tell the sketcher where to start the drawing and where to paint the next point.

 ### Setting a custom object to bind to